 (c) Payment.
 On or before the twenty fifth (25th) calendar day of the month or, if the twenty fifth 25th calendar day is not a Business Day, then the immediately following Business Day (the "Due Date"), Debtor shall pay by wire transfer or Automated Clearinghouse (“ACH”) the amount set forth on Creditor's Statement to the payment address provided by Creditor.
 Unless otherwise specified in the applicable Agreement, overdue payments shall accrue interest from, and including, the Due Date to, but excluding, the date of payment at the Interest Rate.
 If Debtor, in good faith, does not pay in full the amount set forth on Creditor's Statement, Debtor shall provide a written explanation of the basis for the partial payment and pay that portion of Creditor's Statement conceded to be correct no later than the Due Date.
 If any amount withheld by Debtor is ultimately determined, in accordance with the terms regarding dispute in the underlying Agreements, to be due to Creditor, it shall be paid within ten (10) calendar days of such determination, along with interest accrued at the Interest Rate from and including the original due date, to but excluding the date paid.
 Inadvertent overpayments shall be deducted from subsequent payments or, upon written request, returned within ten (10) calendar days from the date such request is received.

 (d) Scheduled Daily Quantities.
-Absent data providing actual quantities delivered and received, unless otherwise agreed, billing and payment shall be based on scheduled daily quantities, with adjustments made in the next billing cycle to reflect any deviations between estimates and actual deliveries.
+Absent data providing actual quantities delivered and received, unless otherwise agreed, billing and payment shall be based on scheduled and confirmed daily quantities, with adjustments made in the next billing cycle to reflect any deviations between estimates and actual deliveries.

 3. Events of Default.
 The following events constitute an Event of Default with respect to a Party (the Defaulting Party"):